10 Things Acne Means About Your Health:

 Major causes of acne are hormonal changes, bacterial imbalances, excessive sebum or oil production and the over production of follicular cells in the skin (5).
 However, a complete understanding of the pathology of acne remains uncharted territory.
 Keep common disruptions to your health at a minimum by practicing the below strategies to improve your acne.

-Hydration is SO IMPORTANT for Water improves the health and functioning of the digestive system, lymphatic system and circulation system aiding in the removal of toxins from the body.
+Hydration is SO IMPORTANT for reducing and eliminating acne.
+Water improves the health and functioning of the digestive system, lymphatic system and circulation system aiding in the removal of toxins from the body.
 Water helps to moisturize the skin from the inside out avoiding the irritation that comes from dehydration and accumulation of toxins beneath the skin.

 Most of our society is chronically dehydrated but typically do not even feel thirst.
 To prevent acne, I recommend consuming a minimum of half your body weight in ounces but for the best results consume your full body weight in ounces.
 I weigh 160 lbs, so I would drink 160 oz of water, herbal teas, green drinks, fermented drinks, broth, etc each day.
 Doing this keeps me super hydrated and helps my skin look great!